 These headphones have a decent control scheme that's easy to use but lacks a little feedback.
 They provide the essential functions; call/music, track skipping and volume controls.
 Unfortunately, the controls have a layer of rubber coating that makes the buttons feel mushy and a bit unresponsive.
 It's not as bad as some of the other control schemes we've tested, but it makes the experience slightly more frustrating than intended.

 The Skullcandy Hesh 3 are not very breathable headphones.
-They create a fairly good seal around your ears and have a closed back around the ear design that prevents a lot of airflow.
+They create a fairly good seal around your ears and have a closed back around the ear design that prevents a lot of airflow (see our recommendations for the best closed-back headphones).
 They will make you sweat a bit more than average if you use them while working out and your ears will get warm after a couple of hours of critical listening.
 They are not much worse than other closed back over-ears with nonporous pads, but they won't be ideal for more intense exercises.
 But if you really prefer over-ear headphones for working out, they're a decent option.

 The Skullcandy Hesh 3 Wireless fold into a more compact format that's decently portable.
 They won't be the easiest headphones to carry around on your person due to their moderately large ear cups and mid-sized over-ear design, but they will easily fit into a gym bag or backpack.
 Unfortunately, they do not come with a case or a pouch which is slightly disappointing